Discovery

 If there are other credentials (for example, an SNMP credential) already aligned to the device, hold the <Ctrl> or <Command> key when selecting the SSH/Key credential to keep the other credentials aligned to the device as well.

-2. Close the Device Properties page and go to the Discovery Control Panel page (System > Manage > Classic Discovery).
+5. Close the Device Properties page and go to the Discovery Control Panel page (System > Manage > Classic Discovery or System > Manage > Discovery in the classic user interface).

 If any of the other Dynamic Applications did not automatically align to a device during discovery, you can align them manually to the device.